Hydrodynamical Misner-Sharp Formulation for Gravitational Collapse in Scalar-Tensor Theories: Exterior region

 Where $b=2M/\beta$ is an effective mass and the parameter $\beta$ relates to $\alpha$ via $\beta=\sqrt{1-\alpha^2}$.
 In this solution, the scalar field must take the form

 While formally similar, the causal structure of this spacetime is essentially different to that of Schwarzschild.
 This is because the horizon, $r_g=2b$, is not a coordinate singularity but a true naked singularity causally connected to every point in the manifold.
 This means that even after taking the limit $\alpha \rightarrow 0$ one would not recover the complete Schwarzschild but a version of it truncated at the event horizon (see \cite{Matsuda71}).
 Hence, by taking this to be the exterior during the entirety of the collapse, the resulting spacetime must contain a naked singularity.
 However, because we are only using it as an approximation for the initial stages, we shall not arrive at any conclusion about the fate of the collapse.
+To describe the exterior region at later stages of the collapse, one should ideally employ a spacetime capable of capturing the gravitational effects of radiation.
+A detailed analysis on how to derive such solutions within the Jordan frame can be found in \cite{Kaufmann68}.

 Let us now notice that since the metric does not explicitly depend on the coordinate $t$, $\xi^{\mu}=(1;0,0,0)$ is a killing vector with an associated conserved quantity $E$, which for a particle of four-momentum $p^\mu=u^\mu m_0e^{\phi(r)}$\footnote{In the Einstein frame the effective mass is modified by the interaction with the scalar field.
 Hence, the inclusion of the exponential factor in the four-momentum of the particle.}, one may derive the expression\footnote{We have absorbed $m_0$ into $E$ without loss of generality.}